 Or, they should at least.
-If you’re investing in a setup, you’ll need a great pair of floorstanding speakers.
+If you’re investing in a setup, you’ll need a great pair of floor-standing speakers.
 We searched out the best ones under $500.
 It should be noted that the price was per speaker, so a pair may reach over $500.
 With that being said, there are a few options on the list that are under $500 for the pair.

 We didn’t just pick out some speakers.
 We looked at the size of the speaker, how much power they’re rated for, the overall design of them, and, of course, the sound quality.
 Outside of the speakers, the speakers have to look great (since they’ll be the focal point of your setup) and sound balanced across their range.

-Just as a side note, the speakers are not arranged in particular order, so one of not necessarily better than another.
+Just as a side note, the speakers are not arranged in a particular order, so one of not necessarily better than another.
 With all that out of the way, let’s get on with the list!

-Quick Compare: My Best Floor Standing Speakers under $500
+My Best Floor Standing Speakers Under $500